silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Testing-Results-With-Joulescope/README.md

 Raspberry pi 3 B+ models benchmark values for current draw, according to pidreamble.com, is around: 350mA (idle-state) up to 980mA (heavy load)
 (https://www.pidramble.com/wiki/benchmarks/power-consumption)'.
 And the known working voltage range of mentioned Rpi model is: 4.75 - 5.25V.
-Therefore, we can obtain reasonable power consumption range:
+Therefore, we can obtain reasonable power range:

 For power: